shivasankaran18/STACKD/README.md

 ## 💡 Motivation

-We got the motive to build this application because every time me and my team went for a hackathon, it used to take a lot of time to set up the project with basic things like frontend, UI setup, backend, ORM connection, authentication, and other configurations.
-People in the work environment also struggle with this, so we came up with this idea.
-STACKD allows programmers to jump directly into coding instead of spending time on tedious setup tasks.
+Every time my team and I participated in a hackathon, we found ourselves spending a significant amount of time setting up the project’s basic structure—configuring the frontend, backend, database, authentication, and other essential components.
+The same challenge extends to professionals in the industry, where initial setup can be tedious and time-consuming.
+To solve this, we created STACKD—a tool that eliminates repetitive setup tasks, allowing developers to focus on building their applications right away.

 ## 🚀 Features